 - A member of the SAICSA (“Singapore Association of the Institute of Chartered Secretaries and Administrators”)

+The corporate secretary acts as a director’s counsellor, a point of contact for investors, and a fiduciary for the corporation.
 All legal documents and conformity will be handled by a corporate secretary.

 Statements, debentures, identities of executives, share capital, and specifics of any possible charges are not available for public view for private limited corporations.
 Investors, on the other hand, have access to some information.